Ann Arbor Mayor

-His service on council includes appointments to the Ann Arbor Public Schools Traffic Safety Committee, the city's Cable Communications Commission, Brownfield Plan Review Committee, Recreation Advisory Commission, Council Rules Committee and Audit Committee.
+Eaton's service on council currently includes appointments to the Ann Arbor Energy Commission, Cable Communications Commission, Brownfield Plan Review Committee, Recreation Advisory Commission, Council Rules Committee, Audit Committee and Budget & Labor Committee.

-As a lawyer, Eaton represents public sector unions and their members.
-Most of his clients are transit employee unions.
+As a lawyer, Eaton represented public sector unions and their members.
+Most of his clients were transit employee unions.
 Before moving to Ann Arbor in 1985, he was a bus driver in Kalamazoo and served as president of the transit union local.

 Eaton became politically active in Ann Arbor through his neighborhood activism.
 He is a past president of the Friends of Dicken Woods, is active in the South Maple Group and was a co-founder of the A2 Neighborhood Alliance (formerly Alliance of Neighborhoods).